Projectorio/dento/README.md

 ## Commands
 ### Explain
-`kbuddy explain` will try to explain the given keyword in the context of kubernetes using `gpt-3.5-turbo` model.
+`dento explain` will try to explain the given keyword in the context of kubernetes using `gpt-3.5-turbo` model.

 ## Mockery